 Formed from the combination of two British textile firms ( Coats and Patons & Baldwins) which later merged with Bonds Industries in 1969.
 They imported Tootal brand buttons made in the USA into Australia.

 See also Roger Berry below.

 ‘Coronet Button, Buckle and Novelty Co.’ registered as selling agents in 1939.
 Coronet buttons were marketed as ‘Buttons of the Moment’ and also ‘Artistic Accessories’.
-I have not found any information about who made these buttons but it may have been O. C. Rheuben & Co (predecessor to General Plastics).
-They distributed a large range of impressed casein buttons, including some with hand-painted detailing, as well as novelty shaped buttons and glass and metal examples.
+I have not found any information about who made these buttons but it may have been Spiers & Norris (or its successor Rex Buttons), and/or O. C. Rheuben & Co (predecessor to General Plastics).
+They distributed a large range of impressed casein buttons, including some with hand-painted detailing, as well as novelty shaped buttons and imported glass and metal examples.

 Demetre Buttons/ J. Demetre & Co.
 Pty.
 Ltd.

 This company was established in 1964 as Demetre Buttons, and still runs from Marrickville, NSW.
 I’ve photographed a Demetre branded card along side a Leda-Beauclaire card from the late 1950s/early 1960s.
 The Demetre cards are identical to those used by Terries (see below) and similar to the Leda-Beauclaire.
 I suspect that General Plastics (by 1964 being absorbed into Beutron Australia) supplied all of them.